juei-dev/adsbmonitor/README.md

 Nov 2, 2021:
   - Added nearest runways to the map using over 42k runway definitions in the csv.
 Credits to ourairports.com, see ourairports.com/data for more lists.

+Nov 3, 2021:
+  - Added list of nearest runways under the map.
+Over 8000 ft long runways are marked with blue background.

 ---
 **Current features:**